A Learning-Augmented Overlay Network: Optimum Static Skip List Network

 Since $\text{Cost}((V,h,E), W) = \sum_{(u, v) \in V} W(u, v) \cdot d(u, v)$ and $d(u, v) = |P_h(u, v)|$, and any path in $h'$ is of at most the same size as in $h$, then, $\text{Cost}((V,h',E'), W) \leq \text{Cost}((V,h,E), W)$.
 Hence, the lemma holds. \end{proof}

-In OSSLNU, because we are only interested in the relative order of vertex heights, rather than in their absolute values, we have that $(nl = l)$ and $(nr = r)$, $\forall [l, r], 1\leq l\leq r\leq n$, and the height parameter $h$ becomes unnecessary.
-This greatly simplifies the recurrence relation, reducing the complexity to $\mathcal{O}(n^3)$.
+In OSSLNU, because we are only interested in the relative order of node heights, rather than in their absolute values, we have that $(nl = l)$ and $(nr = r)$, $\forall [l, r], 1\leq l\leq r\leq n$, and the height parameter $h$ becomes unnecessary.
+This simplifies the recurrence relation, reducing the complexity to $\mathcal{O}(n^3)$.